LLM in Intellectual Property Law

-Edinburgh Law School has been specialising in the field of IP for many years and established the SCRIPT centre, a pioneering centre of excellence in the disciplines of IP and IT law, in 1998.
-The School’s profile in the field of IP continued to grow through the activities of the AHRC Research Centre for Studies in Intellectual Property and Technology Law (2002-2012).
-From 2012 to 2018, Edinburgh Law School’s IP specialists formed part of the RCUK-funded multi-institutional CREATe consortium.
-The SCRIPT Centre continues to be highly regarded and partners the LLM in Intellectual Property Law.
+Edinburgh Law School has been specialising in the field of IP for many years and established SCRIPT, a pioneering centre of excellence in the disciplines of IP and IT law, in 1998.
+SCRIPT, the Scottish Research Centre for IP and Technology Law, explores the intersection between law, technology and society from a multidisciplinary and multi-jurisdiction perspective.
+The centre received generous support from the Arts and Humanities Research Council.
+From 2012 to 2018, Edinburgh Law School’s IP specialists, who are also SCRIPT members, formed part of the RCUK-funded multi-institutional CREATe consortium.
+SCRIPT continues to be highly regarded and partners the LLM in Intellectual Property Law.

-Current members of the IP team (Dr Smita Kheria, Ms Jane Cornwell and Dr Emmanuel Oke) offer expertise spanning copyright, designs, trade marks, international IP, IP and human rights, and IP enforcement and the relationship between IP, innovation and creativity.
+Current members of the IP team (Dr Smita Kheria, Ms Jane Cornwell, Dr Emmanuel Oke, and Dr Amandine Leonard) offer expertise spanning copyright, designs, trade marks, patents, international IP, IP and human rights, and IP enforcement and the relationship between IP, innovation and creativity.
 Engaging with diverse research methodologies - doctrinal, socio-legal, and empirical – they conduct innovative research examining topics including creative and cultural intersections, international IP, and IP practice and policy.
 Dr Kheria and Ms Cornwell are co-authors of a leading textbook on IP rights (Contemporary Intellectual Property: Law and Policy, Oxford University Press).

 The SCRIPT Centre runs a highly regarded online open access peer-reviewed journal, SCRIPT-ed.
 SCRIPTed publishes its peer-reviewed articles and analysis pieces on an ongoing, rolling basis, with contributions being collated into three issues per year (April, August, December).
 As a student on the LLM in Intellectual Property Law, you will have the opportunity to apply to be a student editor of the journal.

 You may also choose to participate in extra-curricular activities to enhance your learning.
+Opportunities for Intellectual Property focussed extra-curricular activities vary from year to year.
 In recent years, teams have entered the prestigious Annual Oxford International Intellectual Property Law Moot Competition.
 Students have also visited the Scottish National Gallery of Modern Art to discuss the intersection between copyright and contemporary art by reviewing some well-known artworks on display, and have been hosted at the University’s 3D printing studio to learn more about developments in this exciting technological field.

 If you have any questions about the LLM in Intellectual Property Law please don't hesitate to contact us.

-This programme can be taken full-time over one year, or part-time over two years (due to current UKVI regulations, the part-time programme is only available to UK and EU students).
+This programme can be taken full-time over one year, or part-time over two years subject to visa restrictions.
 It offers you exclusive access to the whole range of core courses from the field of intellectual property offered in Edinburgh Law School while also giving you the option to tailor the programme to suit your needs and interests.